pargyropoulos/Ebb_n_Flow_Hydro_Controller/README.md

 # Ebb & Flow Hydroponic Controller
-## A digital hydroponic controller based on PIC16F648A microcontroller
+## A digital hydroponic controller based on PIC16F648A microcontroller.

-Code was written exclusively in ASM a decade ago.
+Code was written exclusively in ASM a decade ago, making it a legacy project at the early beginning.
+Code in no longer maintained.

-Controls an LCD 16x2 - HD44780 through a PCF8574 I2C expander.
+* Controls an LCD 16x2 - HD44780 through a PCF8574 I2C expander.
 LCD contrast is digitaly adjusted through PWM modulation.

-Offers a fully functional multi line menu to navigate through the various functions.
+* Offers a fully functional multi line menu to navigate through the various functions.

-Implements I2C communication protocol through Bit-banging.
+* Implements I2C communication protocol through Bit-banging.

-Keeps track of time and sets alarms by controlling the RTC DS1307.
+* Keeps track of time and sets alarms by controlling the RTC DS1307.

-Offers a cycle timer and ten absolute timers for scheduling flood and drain cycles.
+* Offers a cycle timer and ten absolute timers for scheduling flood and drain cycles.

-Controls two separate inputs and outputs:
+* Controls two separate optocoupled inputs and outputs:

-Inputs are connected to the water float switches.
+  * Inputs are connected to the water float switches.

-Outputs utilize two 12v/220v - 10A DIN rail relays, for controlling the water pumps.
+  * Outputs utilize two 12v/220v - 10A DIN rail relays, for controlling the water pumps.

-I/Os are optocoupled for extra protection.

 Upload HEX file using Pickit2/Pickit3 through the onboard ICSP header.